lokeshgajula/Data-Science/Deploying-Object-Detection-Deeplearning-Model-And-Testing-Using-FastAPI/README.md

 # Deploying a Deep Learning model

 ## Introduction
-Welcome to the first week of Machine Learning Engineering for Production Course 1.
-During this ungraded lab you will go through the process of deploying an already trained Deep Learning model.
+In this project you will go through the process of deploying an already trained Deep Learning model.
 To do so, we will take advantage of the user-friendly library fastAPI that provides a nice REST API framework.

 This tutorial is specifically designed to run locally on your machine.
 This can be done via 2 methods:  using `Python Virtual Environments` or using `Docker`.